 - Zagreb's history and the Habsburg architecture

-- The island city of Trogir
+- The former leper colony island town of Trogir

 - The Emperor Diocletian's Palace in Split

 - The Island of Hvar enveloped in the scent of pines and lavender

 - Dubrovnik's Old Town - the Jewel of the Adriatic Sea

 - Tasting Ston oysters, considered a delicacy since the Roman times